akoita/tezos-marketplace-ui/README.md

 - List the market tokens

 ## Run the application
+### Tezos wallet configuration
+The smart contracts are deployed on Hangzhou network, so the web interface must use the accounts of thie network.
+You will need to have a wallet installed in the browser.
+For my tests I'm using [Temple](https://templewallet.com/) wallet.

 ### Dev mode
 To run the web app in dev mode:
 ```bash